-Finally, it is wise to address the water-resistance of your rainfly after use and washing.
+Finally, it is wise to address the water resistance of your rainfly after use and washing.
 In our article “Are Tents Waterproof?
-4 Things To Look For And 3 Ways To Waterproof Your Tent” we discuss both seam sealing and durable water repellent as options to ensure your rainfly remains water-resistant.
+4 Things To Look For And 3 Ways To Waterproof Your Tent” we discuss seam sealing and durable water repellent to ensure your rainfly remains water-resistant.

 Awareness of your surroundings and expected weather can help you determine when it’s most appropriate to attach your rainfly.
 Regular attention and care will keep your rainfly in great shape to last through many seasons.